lcnde/expressjs-primal-members/README.md

 This system was made because if the user was not logged in and you checked for `locals.currentUser.is_member` the server was giving an error because you cant check the value (in this case `is_member`) of an undefined object (in this case `currentUser` since the user was not logged in).

+# How the product options work
+1. The option is passed in as a url parameter `:option` when you open the product page from the shop.
+This is done by creating a database Schema virtual for the url of the product that passes in the first value from the array of product options.
+2. The product page will display the information of the product based on its url.
+3. The product page contains 2 forms.
+The first form is is tied to the `select` tag for the product option.\
+This form sole purpose is to reload the product page with the correct price info every time the user selects another product option.
+This form will not partecipate in sending data to the cart.\
+The second form is the form actually used to send data to the cart.
+It will contain the inputs for the product details.
+The input for the product option will be hidden and it will be tied to the parameter present in the product url (this is because the `select` tag for the product url that is visible is there just to change the page of the product, not to actually send data.).

+# PopulateDb
+It is a simple script to populate the database with products.
+When you run it make sure to `cd` inside its folder `/config/run` otherwise it won't work (it will give an auth error because it can't find the .env file).
+If you are not in its directory the relative path to `.env` will not be the same so the script will not be able to see the database password when executed.

+## Handling errors
+There is a function called `handleErr` that takes 2 parameters, `err` and `res`.
+We are not doing anything with `res`, but we need `err` so we can print the errors to the server console if there are any.

+This function is passed in on the final call of `async.series`.
+From there it is passed inside the `createFlavors` (and others) as callback, and that callback is passed inside the individual `flavorCreate` function, where it is actually used to pass errors if there are any problems in saving the record to the database.
 # Notes
 The controller must pass the name of the `stylesheet` that the `view` will use.